BabyGupta05/Report_Management/readme.md

 # REPORT MANAGEMENT APP

-A full-stack app for mange report using the MERN stack and MVC architecture.
+A full-stack app for manage report using the MERN stack and MVC architecture.

 ## Tech Stack